 No one enjoys going through the hassle of getting insured, but the consequences of driving without insurance – which happens to be illegal – might make you think twice.
 This article will explain Oklahoma’s minimum requirements for automotive insurance and cover the penalties uninsured drivers face.
-If you’re ever in a car accident in Oklahoma City, you’ll be glad you’re covered – and hopefully, the other driver will have proper coverage, too.
-If that’s an issue you’re worried about, you should think about purchasing Uninsured Motorist (UM) or Underinsured Motorist (UIM) coverage for added protection.
+If you’re ever in a car accident, you’ll be glad you’re covered – and hopefully, the other driver will have proper coverage, too.
+If that’s an issue you’re worried about, you should consider purchasing Uninsured Motorist (UM) or Underinsured Motorist (UIM) coverage for added protection.

 If you’re reading this article, there’s a good chance you’re currently an uninsured driver.
-If that’s the case, you should make it a priority to get insured as soon as possible.
-Yes, the process can be dull and cumbersome, and yes, auto insurance can be expensive.
-However, the costs of driving while uninsured can be even greater.
+If so, you should prioritize getting insured as soon as possible.
+The process can be dull and cumbersome, and auto insurance can be expensive.
+However, the costs of driving while uninsured can be even more significant.
 We’ll discuss the penalties for driving while uninsured shortly, but first, let’s go over the minimum auto insurance requirements in Oklahoma – and what happens when the costs of an accident surpass the at-fault driver’s coverage limits (or when the at-fault driver doesn’t have any coverage).

-State laws require Oklahoma drivers to be covered by liability insurance, which is meant to cover the costs of injuries and/or property damage resulting from a crash or collision.
+State laws require Oklahoma drivers to be covered by liability insurance, which covers the costs of injuries and/or property damage resulting from a crash or collision.
 An Oklahoma liability insurance policy must contain, at the very least, the following types and amounts of accident coverage according to 47 O.S. § 7-204:

 - $25,000 for property damage.

-That being said, it’s important to realize most fatal or injury accidents result in expenses which far exceed the coverage limits listed above.
-As we pointed out in our article on insurance claims versus lawsuits, AAA estimates that the average cost of a car accident resulting in injury is around $126,000.
-Meanwhile, the average cost of an accident resulting in wrongful death is a whopping $6 million – 120 times Oklahoma’s minimum per-accident coverage, and 240 times the minimum per-person coverage.
+It’s important to realize that most fatal or injury accidents result in expenses that far exceed the coverage limits listed above.
+As we pointed out in our article on insurance claims versus lawsuits, AAA estimates the average cost of a car accident resulting in injury is around $126,000.
+Meanwhile, the average cost of an accident resulting in wrongful death is $6 million – 120 times Oklahoma’s minimum per-accident coverage and 240 times the minimum per-person coverage.

 If, as often happens, the costs of an accident wind up exceeding the at-fault driver’s policy limits – or if the at-fault driver doesn’t have any coverage at all – he or she will have to pay out of pocket, which sometimes presents a financial problem.
-In order to collect, the accident victim may need to seek out wage garnishment or have a lien placed on the defendant’s property, but even this might not be enough if the defendant doesn’t have significant assets or income to begin with.
-In order to reduce the risk of encountering this situation, Oklahoma drivers should consider purchasing UM or UIM coverage, which will step in to provide additional coverage if an at-fault driver isn’t insured (UM) or lacks sufficient coverage (UIM), within the policy limits you select.
+The accident victim may need to seek wage garnishment or have a lien placed on the defendant’s property to collect.
+Still, even this might not be enough if the defendant doesn’t have significant assets or income.

 Fines and Penalties for Uninsured Drivers in OK

 - According to 47 O.S. § 7-206, your driver’s license can be suspended.
-Unless you can count on daily rides, or live in an urban area with good access to public transportation, this could take away your ability to commute – and with it, your job.
+Unless you can count on daily rides or live in an urban area with good access to public transportation, this could take away your ability to commute – and, with it, your job.

-If you choose to drive while your license is suspended, know that you risk facing yet another set of penalties, including fines and incarceration, according to 47 O.S. § 6-303.
+- If you choose to drive while your license is suspended, you risk facing other penalties, including fines and incarceration, according to 47 O.S. § 6-303.